DogFingerStudios/NoEscape-Docs/NoEscape-WorldStory.md

   - Northernmost landmass.
   - Uninhabited, storm-battered, considered cursed.
   - Marks the edge of known, reachable northern territory.

+### Hav
+- Capital: Flord-Clif (population: 50,000)
+- A large, isolated and sparsely populated landmass, located south of East and West Yanorra.
+Hav is only accessible by sea from southern East Yanorra.

 ### Obetoku
 - Capital: Sanceibei (population: ~700,000)